Anita-Khatri/SQL-Learning-Journey/README.md

 Problem statements and objectives
 SQL scripts with well-commented solutions
 Sample datasets (where applicable)
-Readme files explaining logic and learning outcomes
+Readme files explaining the learning outcomes

-This repository reflects my growing proficiency in SQL using PostgreSQL as part of my learning experience.
+This repository reflects my growing proficiency in SQL using PostgreSQL as part of my experience.